 Secondly, educate yourself on treatment options so when your loved one is ready for help, you are prepared.

 Comprehensive care for treating eating disorders involves re-wiring the brain to improve the way it is performing, also known as neurological regulation.
-Psychotherapy is included to teach the person skills and strategies to help re-wire their relationship with food, and a nutritionist can help with building a repertoire of healthy eating skills.
+Psychotherapy is included to teach the person skills and strategies to help their relationship with food.
+Therefore a nutritionist can help with building a repertoire of healthy eating skills.
 For many people, a combination of treatment methods is necessary for recovery.

 Third, understand that recovery is usually challenging and can take a while, but with a strong support system, it can be accomplished for most people.